nagadheerajb/java-azdo-appservice/README.md

   ![Load Test Res 2](img/load-test-results-2.png)  <br>

 ### Code Analysis
-- Code anlysis is done through MicrosoftSecurityDevOps@1, this task requires [Microsoft Security DevOps for Azure DevOps ](https://marketplace.visualstudio.com/items?itemName=ms-securitydevops.microsoft-security-devops-azdevops) to be installed. the task is added to the build stage as following :
+- Code analysis is done through MicrosoftSecurityDevOps@1, this task requires [Microsoft Security DevOps for Azure DevOps ](https://marketplace.visualstudio.com/items?itemName=ms-securitydevops.microsoft-security-devops-azdevops) to be installed. the task is added to the build stage as following :

      ```yaml